Amzani/product-api-first/README.md

 ## Step1.
 Let's describe what actions our API affords

-List the new API affodrances
+*TASK*: List the new API affodrances